 What is an investigational drug?

-Apricitabine is an investigational drug that is being studied for the treatment of HIV
+Apricitabine is an investigational drug that was being studied for the treatment of HIV

-Apricitabine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).2 NRTIs block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
+Apricitabine belongs to a class (group) of HIV drugs called inhibitors (NRTIs).2 NRTIs block an HIV called reverse transcriptase.
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

-In vitro studies have shown that apricitabine appears to work on certain HIV strains against which other FDA-approved NRTIs, such as lamivudine (brand name: Epivir), may no longer work.3 (In vitro studies are studies done in test tubes or other laboratory equipment and not on animals or humans.)
+studies have shown that apricitabine appears to work on certain HIV strains against which other FDA-approved NRTIs, such as lamivudine (brand name: Epivir), may no longer work.4 (In vitro studies are studies done in test tubes or other laboratory equipment and not on animals or humans.)

 How are clinical trials of investigational drugs conducted?

-Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.4
+- Phase III trials: The investigational drug is administered to large groups of people (1,000–3,000) to confirm its effectiveness, monitor side effects, compare it with standard or equivalent treatments, and collect information that will allow the investigational drug to be used safely.5

 Study Names: Not available

 - Participants were HIV-infected adults who had never taken HIV medicines before entering the study.

 - Participants had levels between 5,000 and 100,000 copies/mL.
 (Viral load is the amount of HIV in a blood sample.)